andrecadete/typescript-aws-serverless-bootstrap/README.md

-# AWS Serverless typescript boostrap
+# AWS Serverless typescript bootstrap

 This project contains an example of a multi-function typescript AWS serverless stack. <br />